Skip to content

 The type and level of care for seniors with memory loss/dementia will vary depending on their specific condition.
 Older adults with mild memory loss or early-stage dementia can often be safely cared for in-home or at an assisted living community.
 However, more severe cases require the specialized care and supervision available in a memory care facility to ensure the person’s cognitive, behavioral, and physical safety and comfort.

-Finding Your Memory Care Advisor in San Diego, CA
+Your San Diego, CA Senior Living Advisor

-What is the Cost of Memory Care in San Diego, CA?
+What is the Cost of Memory Care in San Diego, CA

 The current monthly average cost of memory care in San Diego is around $5,700.
 However, multiple factors will determine the exact cost of a specific facility.
 For example, the location, the types of services and amenities the community offers, the level of personal care your loved one needs, etc. We recommend reading this article to learn more about various factors that influence senior housing costs.